 Ring Floodlight Cam Review|

-cams still do have some annoying remaining issues, but I have seen steady improvements over the
+cams still do have some minor annoying remaining issues, but I have seen steady improvements over the

-last six months as the firmware continues to get updated (and as newer revision hardware
+and as firmware continues to get updated, and as newer revision hardware

-try (I now have ten Ring products installed in various places) -- BUT purchase Ring from
+try (I now have thirteen Ring products installed in various places) -- BUT purchase Ring from

 into a show stopper problem (or you don't like the resulting quality).